The Tense and Complex Astrological

 On 4 May 2000, all seven classical planets (Sun, Moon, Mercury, Venus, Mars, Jupiter and Saturn—all but

 the trans-Saturnian planets—will be in the sign Taurus.
 Then, on 28 May 2000, Jupiter and Saturn begin a new 20-year cycle while forming a confrontive square to Uranus, the planet of revolution and social transformation.(14

 For the past 100 years the trans-Saturnian triad of Uranus, Neptune and Pluto have been battering the walls of Saturn.
-Three times these galactic agents have coupled to challenge the heliocentric, nationalistic and materialistic mindsets that represent the flower of the classical age.
+Three times these galactic agents have coupled to challenge the heliocentric, materialistic mindsets that represent the flower of the classical age.
 The last Neptune-Pluto conjunction sowed the seed.
 The germ first stirred during the Uranus-Neptune conjunction of 1965-66 and the waning sextile of Neptune and Pluto during 1968.
 These years may be seen as a prelude of things to come and, in a different sense, past challenges inadequately met contributing much to today's exacerbated world situation.
 If we had boldly, consistently and earnestly faced the challenges of the 1960s when they were first presented,

 by now we might have developed alternative social instrumentalities and power sources, and by now we might have cast-off our antiquated mindsets.